 Dasha (Darja) Filippova

 I was born in the USSR, a country that dissolved, becoming an immigrant without ever moving.
 Displacement, (mis)translation, borders, ghosts and dreams are recurring themes in my multi-disciplinary practice, which focuses on the corporeal body and is smuggled across multiple mediums, including scholarly practice, performance, film/video and creative writing.
-Resurrecting the utopian promises of the socialist past, my work considers belonging to the post Cold-War present-future.
+Resurrecting the utopian promises of the socialist past, my work excavates alternative organizations of life in the neoliberal present.

-I have a BA from Smith College, an MA from Central European University and an MA from The Art Institute of Chicago.
-I am pursuing a Phd at Princeton University.
-I perform as Natasha (24, aquarius, non-smoker) with the Antibody Collective; I am founding member of Spaika.Media, a platform dedicated to Russian performance, art and activism; I am member of Fabrika Kukhnya, a feminist research collective.
+I have a BA from Smith College, an MA from Central European University, an MA from The Art Institute of Chicago and a Phd from Princeton University.
+I’ve performed as Natasha (24, aquarius, non-smoker) with the Antibody Collective; I am founding member of Spaika.Media, a platform dedicated to Russian performance, art and activism; I am member of Fabrika Kukhnya, a feminist research collective.
 My films have been screened in Chicago, Detroit and Budapest.
 I was editor-in-chief of Gallery Guide in Beijing, a bilingual magazine about contemporary Chinese art.
 My writing has appeared in Leap, Art Margins, Randian, Utah Foreign Language Review, Poetics Today, Another New Calligraphy, The Point Journal, and elsewhere.
+Most broadly, I write about the intersection of performance studies and the study of global post-socialisms.

 I live in NYC.